nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Add a quote without author and reference to Quotesify

-    Test case: `add -q life's short, smile while you still have teeth`
+    Test case: `add -q Life's short, smile while you still have teeth`

     Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.

 2. Add a quote with an author name to Quotesify

-    Test case: `add -q luke, I am your father /by darth vader`
+    Test case: `add -q Luke, I am your father /by Darth Vader`

     Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.

 3. Add a quote with reference to Quotesify

-    Test case:`add -q get schwifty /from rick and morty`
+    Test case:`add -q Get schwifty /from Rick and Morty`

     Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.

 4. Add a quote with an author and reference to

-    Test case: `add -q so everyone’s supposed to sleep every single night now? /by rick /from rick and morty`
+    Test case: `add -q So everyone’s supposed to sleep every single night now? /by Rick /from Rick and Morty`

     Expected: Quote is added to Quotesify. message will be prompted to indicate that the quote has been successfully edited.